 Anyway, I wish I’d known about the Stan and Ollie film at the time of my encounter with Coogan and Reilly.
 I could have attempted a brief, intelligent conversation about their project, instead of making my would-be-humorous interjection.
 I could have said, ‘It’s Laurel and Hardy, isnt it?’

 Oh well.
 You always think afterwards about how an unsatisfactory encounter could have gone better.
 At least I didn’t ask for a selfie.
 I should have done, really.

 The film, released in the UK in January 2019, got 93% on Rotten Tomatoes, and 75% on Metacritic.
 Not bad.
-One critic said, ‘…you feel like you’re beholding the real duo, so thoroughly concieved are the actors’ physicality and performances’.
-Reaching deep into my own extensive critical vocabulary, I’d say I thought it was really good.
-To my new almost-acquaintances Steve and John, I say: well done.
-(Just not well met.)
+One critic said, ‘You feel like you’re beholding the real duo, so thoroughly concieved are the actors’ physicality and performances’.
+I thought it was really good.
+To my new almost-acquaintances Steve and John, I say: well done – just not well met.

 Postscript 2 Steve Garbo – the curse of fame

 According to Wikipedia, Coogan likes to keep himself private, and has said ‘I have never wanted to be famous’.